Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Analysis set-up and methodology

 Here, $P^{\text{sim}}_{\text{DMO}}(k,z)$ is the power spectrum measured in the DMO OWLS simulations \citep{van_Daalen_2011}, and $P^{\text{sim}}_{\text{OWLS}}(k,z)$ is the power spectrum measured in OWLS simulations with AGN feedback only\footnote{The matter power spectrum data can be found under the \texttt{OWLS\_AGN} entry and its DMO counterpart from \href{https://powerlib.strw.leidenuniv.nl/\#data}{https://powerlib.strw.leidenuniv.nl/\#data}.}.
 Using the data covariance matrix $\mathbf{C}$ we then compute:

 at some fiducial cosmology for the 3$\times$2pt data vectors using Equation \eqref{eq:C_ell_general}.
 We then identify the point that contributes the most to $\Delta \chi^2$, remove it and repeat the process until $\Delta \chi^2 < 1$.
 Applying this procedure to an LSST Y1-like 3$\times$2pt data vector results in retaining the blue data points in Figure \ref{fig:Cuts_3x2pt}.
 We notice that the data vector with baryonic cuts applied retains many more data points than the typical linear-only modelling cuts upon which our novel PCA method seeks to improve.
+Still, we emphasize that this method for baryonic mitigation is conservative and leads to a significant degradation in constraining power.
+We adopt it here to enable a consistent comparison with the stringent linear-only scale cuts.
+Alternatively, less conservative data reduction methods -- such as the BNT transform \cite{Bernardeau_2014} -- could be applied to both sets of scale cuts.
+Importantly, we note here that a major advantage of our method is its compatibility with other PCA-based data reduction techniques targeting modelling uncertainties at different scales (specifically, the method outlined in \cite{Huang_2019}).
+One could create a larger set of data reduction difference vectors ($\mathbf{B}_i - \mathbf{M}_i$ in Section \ref{sec:PCA_MGtheories} below) for both baryonic mitigation and nonlinear mitigation, in order to retain as much constraining power as possible.
+This is possible because most analyses treat baryonic and MG effects as separable, based on the assumption that screening mechanisms suppress MG effects on the small scales at which drivers of baryonic physics play a role.

 As mentioned previously, 3$\times$2pt data must typically be combined with auxiliary data to break degeneracies between MG parameters, cosmological parameters, and galaxy bias, with a common choice for this being $f\sigma_8$ measurements.
 In order to include simulated $f\sigma_8$ measurements in our proof-of-concept analysis, we use noiseless simulated RSD data constructed to align with existing and upcoming surveys.
 We include simulated $f\sigma_8$ measurements corresponding to 5 different datasets (4 of which match the analysis in \cite{Ruiz_Zapatero_2022}) -- we have 3 $f\sigma_8$ datapoints corresponding to data from the BOSS Data Release (DR) 12 \citep{Alam_2017}, one from the BOSS DR16 quasar sample \citep{Hou_2020}, three from the WiggleZ Dark Energy Survey \citep{Blake_2012}, one from peculiar velocities of the Democratic Samples of Supernovae \citep{Stahl_2021}, and one which is a forecast for the DESI Luminous Red Galaxy (LRG) sample \citep{Zhou_2023}.